6502bench

 t4-inlinemulti-done

 The last JSR, at $1025, is followed by a 16-bit pointer.
 Edit the operand, and use Create Label to set the label at the target address to "InWA_StringPtr".
-Because the bytes were formatted as an address and not a just a 16-bit value, a label was generated automatically.
+This causes the two bytes to be formatted as a 16-bit address, rather than just a 16-bit value, so a label was generated automatically at the target address ("L102B").

-What we'd really like to do in this case is to have it format the 16-bit address as a pointer, and format the data it points to as a null-terminated string.
-The StdInline script doesn't know how to do that though, so you'd need to write a custom script.
+It would be even more helpful if it formatted the data at $102B as a null-terminated string.
+The basic StdInline script doesn't happen to do that, but it's possible to do it with a custom script.
 (Scripts can format multiple data items, add symbolic references to labels and constants, and chase pointers around.)

 Extension scripts can make your life much easier, but they do require some programming experience.
 See the "Advanced Topics" section in the SourceGen manual for more details.